HelTecAutomation/HeltecWiKi/news/shipping-and--warehouse-policy/shipping-and-warehouse-policy.md

+We reserve the right to update or revise this Shipping & Warehouse Policy at any time to reflect changes in our operations, shipping practices, carrier requirements, or applicable laws and regulations.
+The latest version will always be posted on this page, and continued use of our website after any updates constitutes your acceptance of the revised policy.

-For further assistance, contact our [Discord](https://discord.gg/sRmQuHT7) at [support@heltec.com] or visit our forum.
+For further assistance, contact us at [Discord](https://discord.gg/sRmQuHT7) or email to [support@heltec.com] or visit our forum.

 Last Updated: Dec 2025